14/08/2023

 Studying at IE School of Politics, Economics & Global Affairs is an opportunity like no other to enrich your personal and professional profile through real-world experiences.

-At IE School of Politics, Economics & Global Affairs, each and every one of our programs is designed to give students the opportunity to find what interests them most and build the skills they need to pursue their ambition.
-But, what makes us different is the number of opportunities available to our students to enhance their educational experience, both personally and professionally.
-We strive to offer our students a well-rounded education where what they learn inside the classroom is complemented and enriched by extracurricular experiences.
+At IE School of Politics, Economics & Global Affairs, international skills development is at its most potent.
+We’ve designed each and every one of our programs to give students the opportunity to find what interests them most.
+Then they’ll build the skills they need to pursue their ambition.
+But, what makes us different is the number of opportunities available to our students to enhance their educational experience.
+This applies both personally and professionally.
+We strive to offer our students a well-rounded education whereby extricurricular experiences enrich classroom learning.

-We caught up with some of our students to hear about the different opportunities they have participated in while at IE School of Politics, Economics & Global Affairs, no matter which program they decided to pursue.
+We caught up with some students to hear about the various opportunities at IE School of Politics, Economics & Global Affairs.
+Read on to find out more.

 Many of our programs at IE School of Politics, Economics & Global Affairs provide the opportunity for students to attend an Immersion Week to gain hands-on experience in their chosen field.
 Opportunities like these are tailored to a range of programs with specific industry talks and visits.